Therebe123/SHL2023/README.md

 # SHL2023
-The code of a certain RUC team participating in SHL2023
+The code of the team "WinGPT" from RUC participating in SHL2023.
+The project includes data preprocessing, feature extraction and model training.